Why is China banning officials and state employees from using iPhones?

 The United States and China have taken steps to reduce their economic reliance on each other as the two sides increasingly prioritise alleged national security concerns over investment and trade.

-Beijing has ramped up efforts to lessen its dependence on foreign technology and prop up domestic companies, including Shenzhen-based Huawei, whose new $1,200 Mate 60 Pro has been described by tech analysts as giving the iPhone a run for its money.
+Beijing has ramped up efforts to lessen its dependence on foreign technology and prop up domestic companies, including Shenzhen-based Huawei, whose new $1,200 Mate 60 Pro smartphone has been described by tech analysts as giving the iPhone a run for its money.

 Bank of America has noted the “interesting” timing of the iPhone ban given the recent launch of the Mate 60 Pro.